It is Friday, so let’s do the Q&A thing. Today let’s focus on a question I received on groin strain exercises.

 - No Stress on the SI Joint – If you have an SI Joint injury, watch the end position of the thrust.
 You should not feel stress in your SI joint, but decrease how high you thrust if you do.

-- Shoulder Pain – If you have shoulder impingement, decrease the height of the bench or the depth that you drop your hips.
+- Shoulder Pain – If you have shoulder impingement, decrease the bench height or the depth you drop your hips.

 - Knee Pain – One thing to remember about the wider foot position is it puts more strain on the medial part of the knee.
 If you have a meniscus injury or medial osteoarthritis, it puts a little more pressure on that area.
 It would help if you were cautious of the excess strain.